angelren1220/scheduler/README.md

 ## Project Description

-Interview Scheduler is a Single Page Application(SPA) to track students interviews built with the latest tools and techniques for optimized user experience.
-The App allows users to add, edit and delete appointments in real time.
-It uses React built-in and custom hooks Data is persisted by the API server using a PostgreSQL database.
-The client application communicates with an API server over HTTP, using the JSON format.
-Moreover, for quality assurance, the project follows best practices of Test Driven Development (TDD).i.e, individual Component is tested in isolation as well as End-to-End testing is performed.
+Interview Scheduler is a Single Page Application (SPA) designed to optimize user experience when tracking student interviews.
+The App allows real-time appointment management, with users able to add, edit, and delete appointments seamlessly.
+The application is built using the latest tools and techniques, including - React's built-in and custom hooks, and is backed by a PostgreSQL database.
+The client application communicates with an API server using the JSON format over HTTP.
+Additionally, the project adheres to best practices in Test Driven Development (TDD), with each component tested in isolation, as well as End-to-End - testing for quality assurance.

 ## Project Features
 - Interviews can be booked between Monday and Friday.